Whistler Photo Diary: Fun Times In Whistler, Canada

 Bearfoot Bistro Cellar

 Owner Andre Saint-Jacques was a Guinness World Record holder for champagne sabering which is when you lop off the top of a champagne bottle with a sword.
-We were taught how to saber in the cellar and below is a video edit made on my iPhone.
+We were taught how to sabre in the cellar and below is a video edit made on my iPhone.
 I was a bit worried since I am accident prone and horrible with knives but I did a decent job.

 I’m a sabering natural!